Itin-dev/ocr-screenshoter/README.md

 ---

-This `README.md` provides a detailed explanation of how to install, run, and modify the script for your specific needs.
+This updated `README.md` provides a complete guide to setting up the script, using the region picker utility, and customizing the script for specific needs.